Fudge and the Blue Bowl

 And, I’ve gotten carried away …

-So, today, I give you my recipe for fudge.
-It isn’t my grandmother’s recipe (at least as far as I know) but it is a tried-and-true, McVey-family-favorite recipe.
+So today, I give you my recipe for fudge.
+It isn’t my grandmother’s recipe (at least as far as I know) but it is a tried-and-true, McVey-family-favorite recipe: decadent, creamy, rich and easy.

 EASY?
 It IS easy.
 You need patience and time, but it is not difficult.